-In a paper published today in PLoS Biology, IGI researchers Vivek Mutalik of Lawrence Berkeley National Lab Research and Adam Arkin of UC Berkeley report advances in understanding phage biology and phage resistance that pave the way towards using these small predators to fight antibiotic-resistant bacteria.
+In a paper published today in PLoS Biology, IGI researchers Vivek Mutalik of Lawrence Berkeley National Lab and Adam Arkin of UC Berkeley report advances in understanding phage biology and phage resistance that pave the way towards using these small predators to fight antibiotic-resistant bacteria.
 In September, Mutalik talked with IGI science writer Hope Henderson about this work.

 What does your lab study?